anshulkala/Python/cloud_certified_processional/StephanneUdemyNotes.md

 - **Unlimited cases/1  primary contact**
 - General guidance < 24 hrs
 - System impaired < 12 hrs
+- Testing or doing early development on AWS and want the ability to get email-based technical support during business hours.
+- Supports general guidance on how services can be used for various use cases, workloads, or applications

 ### Business
 - Intended to be used when you have **Prod workloads**